 This biennial vegetable makes a perfect salad.
 It has a taste and texture that somehow resembles that of broccoli and cabbage stems.
 However, it exhibits a sweeter and milder flavor as compared to the two.

-You can actually consume this veggie in its raw or cooked form—since either way you still get to benefit from its rich nutrient and mineral contents.
+You can actually consume this veggie in its raw or cooked form.
+Regardless of your preference, either way, you still get to benefit from its rich nutrient and mineral contents.

-Winter savory is an easy to grow herb and does well in full sun (an average of 6 hours a day) and in a well-drained alkaline soil—whereby a rich sandy soil with good drainage properties can be an option.
-You can have the seeds planted directly into the soil; however, ensure light soil covering to enable adequate sunlight penetration for an enhanced propagation process.
+Winter savory is an easy to grow herb and does well in full sun (an average of 6 hours a day) and in a well-drained alkaline soil—whereby a fertile sandy soil with excellent drainage properties can be an option.
+You can have the seeds planted directly into the earth; however, ensure light soil covering to enable adequate sunlight penetration for an enhanced propagation process.

 Other than the culinary option, you can still add savory’s fresh or dry leaves to potpourri (for freshening purposes) as well as use it in your cup of tea to help ease the winter blues.

 The dropping temperatures can have severe implications on your winter garden, especially if the right protective measures aren’t put in place.
 Here are some of the things to do to ensure the safety of your winter herbs and veggies: